yankai1996/Negotiation-Website/README.md

 ## Remaining Problems

-* Compability of different browsers
+* Safari dropping web socket connection when page not in focus for a while
-* Security
+* Security for fake socket connection
 * Re-establishing the game when the browser is refreshed